 Hip and Elbow Dysplasia

-This is a common health issue in medium and large dogs, and it is an abnormal formation in the hip and elbow joints.
+This is a common health issue in medium and large dogs.
+It’s an abnormal formation in the hip and elbow joints.
 Over time this can cause crippling lameness in limbs and painful arthritis in the joints.

-This is not a particularly common disorder, but both the Golden Retrievers and Labradors are among some of the breeds that can suffer from this.
+This is not a particularly common disorder.
+But, both Golden Retrievers and Labradors can suffer from this.
 Following a period of excessive exercise, the dog can suffer a loss of muscular control.
 Symptoms can range from dragging their limbs behind them while they are running to collapsing and being totally unable to move.
-In very rare cases the dog can die immediately, but less serious cases can last up to 25 minutes.
+In very rare cases the dog can die immediately.
+But, less serious cases can last up to 25 minutes.

 There is one unfortunate difference to be aware of if you decide to bring a Golden Retriever into your life, and this is that he is particularly disposed to cancer.
 A study in the 1990s identified that 61% of Golden Retriever deaths were due to cancer of some form.
-Scientists believe that this is due to a genetic mutation in the North American Golden gene pool, as the mortality rate in the European Golden Retriever was much lower at 38%.
+Scientists believe that this is due to a genetic mutation in the North American Golden gene pool.
+The mortality rate in the European Golden Retriever was much lower at 38%.

-For this reason, it is particularly important to ask about his parent’s health to ensure that there hasn’t been any Cancer in the family.
-Reputable breeders should not breed from dogs that have had Cancer, but by being selective, you can optimize the chances of having a healthier dog.
+For this reason, it is particularly important to ask about his parent’s health.
+You’ll want to ensure that there hasn’t been any cancer in the family.
+Reputable breeders should not breed from dogs that have had Cancer.
+By being selective, you can optimize the chances of having a healthier dog.